 The Commission's defence industrial policy is designed to promote competition, innovation, support SMEs and provide a strong industrial base for the Common Security and Defence Policy (CSDP).

-At the heart of this policy is the Defence Package, designed to set out a modern policy and legislative framework to improve competitiveness, introduce greater transparency and cut unnecessary red tape.
-The strategy includes two directives aiming to simplify the transfers of defence-related products within the EU and coordinate procedures for contract awards in the fields of defence and security.
+The Commission adopted, on 24th July 2013, the above Communication which sets out a series of proposals to strengthen the Internal Market for defence and support the competitiveness of the European defence industry.
+This builds upon the Defence Package, adopted in 2007, which was the first stage in establishing a modern policy and legislative framework to improve competitiveness, introduce greater transparency and cut unnecessary red tape.
+The package included two directives, now in force, aiming to simplify the transfers of defence-related products within the EU and coordinate procedures for contract awards in the fields of defence and security.

 Why is more competition necessary?

 - The European defence market is highly regulated at a national level.
 Europe's defence-related industries (primarily the defence part of sectors such as aeronautics, space, electronics, land systems and shipbuilding) largely operate outside the internal market.

 - Fragmented markets create red tape, hamper innovation and lead to duplication of defence programmes and research – undermining our global competitiveness and the effectiveness of the CSDP.